adamfoneil/Dapper.CX/README.md

 [![Nuget](https://img.shields.io/nuget/v/Dapper.CX.SqlServer?label=SqlServer)](https://www.nuget.org/packages/Dapper.CX.SqlServer/)
 [![Nuget](https://img.shields.io/nuget/v/Dapper.CX.SqlServer.AspNetCore?label=AspNetCore)](https://www.nuget.org/packages/Dapper.CX.SqlServer.AspNetCore/)

-Dapper.CX is a CRUD extension library for SQL Server made with Dapper.
-The only model class requirement is that they have a property called `Id` or the class has an [Identity](https://github.com/adamosoftware/DbSchema.Attributes/blob/master/DbSchema.Attributes/Attributes/IdentityAttribute.cs) attribute that indicates what its identity property is. `int` and `long` identity types are supported.
+Dapper.CX is a CRUD library for SQL Server made with Dapper.
+It works with POCO classes, where the only model class requirement is that they have a property called `Id` or an [Identity](https://github.com/adamosoftware/DbSchema.Attributes/blob/master/DbSchema.Attributes/Attributes/IdentityAttribute.cs) attribute on the class that indicates what its identity property is. `int` and `long` identity types are supported.
 You can use Dapper.CX in two ways:

 - as an injected service, [learn more](https://github.com/adamfoneil/Dapper.CX/wiki/Using-Dapper.CX-with-Dependency-Injection).
 This is intended for .NET Core apps to use dependency injection along with tight user profile integration.
 - as `IDbConnection` extension methods, [learn more](https://github.com/adamfoneil/Dapper.CX/wiki/Using-Dapper.CX-Extension-Methods).
 This is simpler to use than the service, but is not as elegant from a dependency standpoint.